jtmoon79/coverlovin2/README.md

 ## Other Miscellaneous Notes

+coverlovin2 is inspired by [coverlovin](https://github.com/amorphic/coverlovin).

+### Practice Project

 coverlovin2 requires Python version 3.7 or greater.

-coverlovin2 is inspired by [coverlovin](https://github.com/amorphic/coverlovin).

-_Sonos_ systems will use file `folder.jpg`.

-_VLC Media Player_ will use file `folder.jpg` if media-embedded images are not available.

-_Winamp_ will use file `cover.jpg`.

 coverlovin2 is a practice project for sake of the author catching up to changes in the Python Universe and the github Universe.<br/>